 Principal Residence item

-For tax purposes, the building in which the taxpayer resides for a continuous period of at least three years is considered the taxpayer's habitual residence.
+1. That constitutes the residence of the taxpayer for a continuous period of at least three years

-However, it will be understood that the residence had the character of habitual residence, when, despite said period not having elapsed, the death of the taxpayer occurs or other circumstances occur that necessarily require the change of address, such as celebration of marriage, separation marriage, job transfer, obtaining the first job or change of job or other justified analogues.
+However, it will be understood that the home was considered habitual when, despite the three years indicated not having elapsed, the death of the taxpayer occurs or other circumstances arise that necessarily require the change of address, such as celebration of marriage, marital separation, job transfer, obtaining first job, change of job, or other similar justified circumstances.

-For its part, for the acquired home to constitute the taxpayer's habitual residence, it must be effectively and permanently inhabited by the taxpayer himself, within a period of twelve months , counted from the date of acquisition or completion of the works.
+2. That the taxpayer inhabits it effectively and permanently, within a period of no more than twelve months, counted from the date of acquisition or completion of the works.

-It will be understood that the acquired home does not lose its habitual character when the following circumstances occur:
+However, it will be understood that the home does not lose its habitual character, despite the fact that occupancy does not occur within a period of twelve months, in the following cases:

-When the taxpayer enjoys a habitual residence due to position or employment and the acquired one is not used, in which case the period of twelve months will begin to be counted from the date of cessation.
+When the taxpayer enjoys a habitual residence due to position or employment and the acquired home is not intended for use.
+In this case, the twelve-month period shall start to run from the date of termination of the relevant post or employment.